JaGeo/LobsterPy/README.md

 ## Contributions
 * Contributions and suggestions for features are also welcome.
 Please write an Issue to describe your potential contribution or feature request.
+* We are planning to submit a paper for the code LobstePy when more features have been added (~ end of 2022).
+Major contributors will of course have the chance to be co-authors.